Emmanuelkimutai/alx-higher_level_programming/0x03-python-data_structures/README.md

   without modifying the original list
 A function that removes all charcters c and C from a string A function that prints a matrix of integers
+Function that returns a tuple with length of a string and its first character